o-ran-sc/nonrtric/test/auto-test/README.md

 >```./PM_DEMO.sh remote-remove  kube  release --env-file ../common/test_env-onap-guilin.sh```

-Note that ECS was not available before oran cherry so a test script without ECS is used.
+Note that ICS was not available before oran cherry so a test script without ICS is used.

 ONAP HONOLULU
 =============